 Lee College offers Associate of Applied Science (AAS) degrees in 27 technical areas.
 AAS degrees require 60 to 72 college credits, or the equivalent of two full years of college work.
-The curriculum for AAS degrees includes coursework in a technical area as well as a core curriculum which includes courses in natural science/mathematics, social/ behavioral sciences, humanities/fine arts, written communication, oral communications.
+The curriculum for AAS degrees includes coursework in a technical area as well as a core curriculum which includes courses in Communication, Mathematics, Life and Physical Sciences, Creative Arts, Language Philosophy, Government/Political Sciences, American History, Social/Behavioral Sciences, Communication and Kinesiology Area Option.